Sebastian-/summaread/README.md

 * Ability to add new books for the app to track
   * Form for entering book information

-* Ability to enter new reading session entries
-  * Form for inputting reading session info like time taken, pages read, and any notes taken
+* Book Tracker View
-  * Persistence of reading session data for each user
+  * Display reading progress (percentage complete/last page read) for each book

 * Reading Log View
-  * Display reading progress (percentage complete/last page read) for each book
+  * Display all reading session entries for a specific book
+  * Form for inputting new reading sessions with info like time taken, pages read, and any notes taken

 ### Nice-To-have